tanem/funnel/README.md

 $ make standalone
 ```

-Then add ./funnel.js to your application and reference the `Funnel` global.
+Then add ./standalone/funnel.css and ./standalone/funnel.js to your application and reference the `Funnel` global.

 ## Unit Tests